 1B Virtual Lab

+This cohort of artists used the world of drawing and writing to explore worlds once forgotten in The Back of the Mind.
 Unlike imagemaking, our daily soundmaking practice exists one moment and disappears the next.
 What if we could return to every sound we created as a physical object, hear it again exactly as it was born, reflect on it, discuss it with others, and find collective meaning, compassion, and inspiration through it?
-Collaborating with percussionist, teaching artist and OneBeat alumna Amy Garapic, this lab used image making as navigation for their collaborative sound expedition, cataloging a daily practice of image-based prompts developed by comic-artist Lynda Berry including: daily image diaries, drawings, stories and comics.
-Together they traveled into an unremembered past, deeper into their present, or farther into a place yet consciously known.
+Collaborating with percussionist, teaching artist and OneBeat alumna Amy Garapic, they used image making as navigation for their collaborative sound expedition, cataloging a daily practice of image-based prompts developed by comic-artist Lynda Berry including: daily image diaries, drawings, stories and comics.
+Together they came to notice what they noticed, and noticed more together, travelling into an unremembered past, deeper into their present, or farther into a place yet consciously known.

 Lab designed and led by: Amy Garapic